What are Alternative Investment Funds in India?

 6) What are Angel Funds?

-Basically, these types of the fund come into the category of Venture Capital fund where the fund manager pools money from various investors (angel) and further investing in the startups for their development.
+Basically, these types of funds come into the category of Venture Capital funds where the fund manager pools money from various investors (angel) and further investing in the startups for their development.

 7) What should investors look at before investing in AIF?

 The investor needs to ensure the Risk-Reward Ratio of the fund, how the fund is structured, the expected hurdle rate of the fund, and the expense ratio, and the management fees.
 These are some of the factors but not all are the investors need to consider.

 Investors can visit the website of SEBI